Venom150204/learntube-ai-linkedin-agent/README.md

         2.  **Contextual Prompt Engineering**: Each agent's prompt is carefully crafted to only include the data it needs from the `GraphState`.
 For example, the `job_fit_analyst` only receives the profile data and the job description, not the entire chat history.

 *   **Challenge**: Maintaining context across multiple user sessions and interactions.
     *   **Solution**: We leveraged LangGraph's built-in `SqliteSaver` checkpointer.
 It automatically saves the entire graph state after each step, tied to a unique session ID.
 This provides robust, persistent memory with minimal manual setup.

+*   **Challenge**: Handling complex multi-task requests in a single query.
+    *   **Solution**: Implemented a Master Planner and Plan Executor architecture that:
+        - Breaks down complex requests into sequential tasks
+        - Maintains execution state between tasks
+        - Provides clear error handling and recovery

+*   **Challenge**: Managing multiple job descriptions and references in conversations.
+    *   **Solution**: Created a sophisticated Context Manager that:
+        - Assigns unique IDs to each job description
+        - Tracks job history throughout the conversation
+        - Intelligently resolves references like "the previous job" or "that data scientist role"
+        - Supports comparisons between multiple jobs